-Pineapple Baked Beans Recipe
+Sweet & Savory Pineapple Baked Beans

-These pineapple baked beans are a favorite side dish at potlucks and special dinners.
+These pineapple baked beans are a favorite side dish at the potlucks and special dinners I’ve attended over the past several decades.
 They go with a wide variety of meats and other sides, so you can’t go wrong when you serve them.
-Everyone will love the delicate balance of sweet fruity flavor combined with the savory beans and seasonings.
+I’ve noticed that people go back for seconds, and that always makes me happy.

 Easy Baked Beans Recipe